 The Berlin Police Department gives the citizens of Berlin a place to let us know how they feel and to share any concerns they may have.
 You can access our Online Reporting by going to our website at www.berlinpd.org.
-Click on the Contact Us section then the Online Reporting.
+Look for the "In this Department" Section and click on complaints or customer survey on the website.